shivan-s/green-your-impact/README.md

       - The event describes what they did
       - E.g. Public event, biked, 10km (TODO: work out carbon saved)
 2. TODO: have other events like recycling etc.
-3. Authentication with social platforms
+3. TODO: Authentication with social platforms

 ## How this works